-A week and a day following the engagement at the Steenbeek there were then to be four weeks of relative calm which was, for the Newfoundland Battalion, to begin on August 24 with a four-day withdrawal from the forward area to Penton Camp to the north-west of the afore-mentioned Belgian town of Poperinghe.

-This reprieve would continue while the British forces reenforced and re-organized after a month of fighting that had not gone as well as the British High Command had optimistically anticipated.
+There were then to be four weeks of relative calm which was for the Newfoundland Battalion to begin on August 24 with a four-day withdrawal from the forward area to Penton Camp to the north-west of Poperinghe.
+This reprieve would continue while the British forces re-enforced and re-organized after a month of fighting that had not gone as well as the British High Command had optimistically anticipated.